SigNoz/signoz.io/blog/2023-01-20-elasticsearch-vs-mongodb.md

 ### 2. Data Storage Architecture

-Elasticsearch is <a href = "https://en.wikipedia.org/wiki/Elasticsearch#:~:text=Elasticsearch%20is%20developed%20in%20Java,source%2Davailable)%20Elastic%20License." rel="noopener noreferrer nofollow" target="_blank" > developed in Java </a> and  <a href = "https://www.elastic.co/what-is/elasticsearch" rel="noopener noreferrer nofollow" target="_blank" > implemented on top of Apache Lucene </a> .
+Elasticsearch is developed in Java and implemented on top of Apache Lucene.
 It writes data to inverted indexes using Lucene segments.
 Elasticsearch maintains a transactional log for each index in order to avoid a low-level Lucene commit for each indexing operation.
-Transaction logs can also help in  <a href = "https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-translog.html" rel="noopener noreferrer nofollow" target="_blank" > data recovery in the event of a crash or data corruption incident </a>
+Transaction logs can also help in  <a href = "https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-translog.html" rel="noopener noreferrer nofollow" target="_blank" > data recovery</a> in the event of a crash or data corruption incident.

 MongoDB data storage model is different from that of Elasticsearch.
 It is written in C++ and stores data in <a href = "https://www.mongodb.com/docs/manual/reference/bson-types/" rel="noopener noreferrer nofollow" target="_blank" > Binary JSON format (BSON) </a> MongoDB uses a memory-mapped files to map on-disk data files to in-memory byte <a href = "http://arrays.It" rel="noopener noreferrer nofollow" target="_blank" > arrays </a> .
 It manages and organizes data using a linked data structure.
 Documents have linked lists to each other and to any BSON-encoded data.
-In the event of a hard shutdown, MongoDB employs  <a href = "https://www.mongodb.com/docs/manual/core/journaling/" rel="noopener noreferrer nofollow" target="_blank" > journal logs </a> to assist with <a href = "https://www.mongodb.com/docs/v2.2/tutorial/recover-data-following-unexpected-shutdown/" rel="noopener noreferrer nofollow" target="_blank" > database recovery. </a>
+In the event of a hard shutdown, MongoDB employs journal logs to assist with <a href = "https://www.mongodb.com/docs/v2.2/tutorial/recover-data-following-unexpected-shutdown/" rel="noopener noreferrer nofollow" target="_blank" > database recovery.</a>

 ### 3. Programming Language Support